The Men Who Built America: Episodes

 Note: The series consists of eight one-hour episodes; for TV they were combined into four two-hour episodes.

+Release

+It was originally broadcast on the History Channel in autumn 2012, and on the History Channel UK in fall 2013.

 Reception

+Critical response

+On the review aggregator website Rotten Tomatoes, 62% of 13 critics' reviews are positive.
+On Metacritic the series has a score of 60 out of 100, based on 4 critics, indicating "mixed or average reviews".

 Neil Genzlinger from The New York Times observed that the series did not contain startling revelations about its principal subjects, although certainly gave them a modern-day relevance.
 Linda Holmes writing for NPR ridiculed the series for dull presentation, corny re-enactments and ineffective narration.
 She criticized the production for feeling "a lot like a tricked-out version of an elementary school filmstrip" and suggested that the series might be popular among those who accepted Donald Trump as one of the experts.